GENERAL QUESTIONS ABOUT LGC:

 What college application and college essay services do you offer?

-At LGC, we provide essay/application coaching from the planning stage through to a finished product.
+At LGC, we provide comprehensive essay/application coaching from the planning stage through to a finished product.
 We work with students on the Common Application/Coalition Application main essay, supplemental college essays, and honors, scholarship, and special program essays.
-In our comprehensive packages, we assist students with all the elements they need to complete for the Common Application, Coalition Application, and/or school-specific application platforms.
-We also review the Common Application and/or Coalition Application themselves for accuracy and proper completion.
+We also assist with the completion of the Common Application/Coalition Applications themselves, as well as offer interview prep.

 What does essay coaching entail and how would my son/daughter benefit?

-Our essay coaches guide students through various exercises and assignments to ensure the development of a personalized main essay, written in the student’s voice, that reveals something personal and genuine and provides meaningful insights into the student beyond test scores, grades, and activities.
-The process includes in-person meetings as needed and on-line work through Google Docs or a similar platform.
-Students who live outside of our area will have meetings via Zoom.
-Students who select our more comprehensive packages will work with their coach to complete those additional essays and tasks in a timely manner as well.
+Our essay coaches guide students through various exercises and assignments to ensure the development of a personalized main essay, written in the student’s authentic voice, that reveals a genuine, introspective perspective on the student and provides meaningful insights into the student beyond test scores, grades, and activities.
+The process includes in-person or Zoom meetings as needed and on-line work through Google Docs or a similar platform.

 Who are your College Application/Essay Coaches?